 You can also learn all about local history – including the fact that this castle isn’t in fact the castle the city was named for.
 That honor actually belongs to another fortress that previously occupied the same site.
-But anyways – visiting is one of the unmissable things to do in Newcastle.
+But anyways – visiting is one of the best things to do in Newcastle.

 You can get your Newcastle Castle tickets here.

-TOP TIP: Looking for more historical buildings?
+Looking for more historical buildings?
 Why not visit the University of Northumbria campus to admire Burt Hall and the Southerland Building?

 Go to Beamish